Ray Miller Trailhead to Overlook Trail in Point Mugu State Park

 • USGS topo maps: “Point Mugu”

-• More information: here; Backbone Trail information here.
+• More information: Trip description here; area trail map here; Backbone Trail information here.

 • Rating: 7

 This hike visits the westernmost section of the Backbone trail, “Segment A.” The Backbone Trail crosses the Santa Monica Mountains, from Will Rogers State Historic Park to 16,000-acre Point Mugu State Park.
-Point Mugu is one of the more isolated parts of the Santa Monica Mountains, probably due to its northern location, and most of the visitors go to the more popular (and more expensive) Sycamore Canyon area.
+Point Mugu is one of the more isolated parts of the Santa Monica Mountains, due to its northern location and most of the visitors go to the more popular Sycamore Canyon area.
 A few miles north on P.C.H. is the secluded Ray Miller trailhead.

 1. Love your pictures!
 I am looking forward to taking this hike with my family.
 Thank you for sharing your information with us.